mimersql/MimerPy/doc/gettingstarted.rst

     # Committing the changes
   >>> con.commit()

-Bare in mind that in Python all :meth:`execute`-statements have to be committed, or they will be rolled back after the connection is closed.
+Remember that in Python all :meth:`execute`-statements have to be committed, or they will be rolled back after the connection is closed.
 See :ref:`cursorclass` for more information.

 Running your first program
 ---------------------------